1993 NSWRL season: Second half

-St. George opened the scoring in the second half, again with an Ian Herron kick following a penalty from Andrew Gee, bringing the deficit back to a converted try at 10 - 4.
-Brisbane withstood further raids from the Dragons and when another penalty was awarded to St. George in front of the posts they again took the two points, with Herron making it three from three so the score was 10 - 6 in favour of the Broncos with just over three-quarters of the match gone.
-However, these would be the last points the Dragons would score with the Broncos getting in close to St. Georges line before passing the ball out to Willie Carne on the right wing to dive over in the corner for the game's third try in the sixty-eighth minute.
-ONeill missed the sideline conversion attempt so the score was 14 - 6 with under ten minutes of the match remaining.
-There were no more points before the full-time siren, so this would remain the final score.
+St. George opened the scoring in the second half, again with Ian Herron taking a shot at goal following a penalty from Andrew Gee, bringing the deficit back to a converted try at 10–4.
+Brisbane withstood further raids from the Dragons and when another penalty was awarded to St. George in front of the posts they again took the two points, with Herron making it three from three so the score was 10–6 in favour of the Broncos with just under 20 minutes remaining.
+However, these would be the last points the Dragons would score with the Broncos getting in close to St. Georges line before passing the ball out to Willie Carne on the right wing to dive over in the corner for the game's third try in the 68th minute.
+O'Neill missed the sideline conversion attempt so the score was 14–6 with only 10 minutes of the match remaining.
+There were no more points before the final siren, with Brisbane's defence able to keep out St. George and force the Dragons into further errors.